tidy-finance/website/docs/30_beta.md

   drop_na()
 ```

-## Estimating beta using daily returns
+## Estimating Beta using Daily Returns

 Before we provide some descriptive statistics of our beta estimates, we implement the estimation for the daily CRSP sample as well.
 Depending on the application, you might either use longer horizon beta estimates based on monthly data or shorter horizon estimates based on daily returns.